 This ain’t your grandma’s recumbent bike.
-Formally called the Go-One³, the “rocket trike” is a new concept in human-powered vehicles (a recumbent tricycle wrapped in an aerodynamic shell).
-I chose this particular trike for my rides because it represents to me the creative potential of humans to do things differently.
+Commonly known as a velomobile, the “rocket trike” is a new concept in human-powered vehicles (a recumbent tricycle wrapped in a lightweight aerodynamic shell).
+I chose this particular Go-One³ model for my rides because it represents to me the creative potential of humans to do things differently.
 And it’s fun.

 The Go-One³ prototype was inspired by Michael Goretzky, whose flair for innovative design contributed to the development of Diamler Chrysler’s European SMART car.
 The German manufacturer, Beyss, has been advancing the design characteristics of its Go-One for over a decade.